Many Rolling Papers and Wraps Have Toxic Metals and Pesticides

 • 16 percent of the test products had detectable pesticide levels

 • Of this, 5 percent had levels that exceeded the permissible levels in California

-While all this sounds like bad news to marijuana smokers, it’s not all bad, especially for those who prefer paper rolling products.
+While all this sounds terrible news to marijuana smokers, it's not bad, especially for those who prefer rolling paper products.
 Studies on the rolling papers showed that no single brand had violated the California pesticide standards.

-Unfortunately, the same doesn’t apply to cellulose-based rolling papers.
-Two major brands were seen to contain extremely high levels of pesticides contamination.
-Both had surpassed the set limits, which currently stand at 0.5 micrograms of lead for each gram.
+Unfortunately, the same doesn't apply to cellulose-based rolling papers.
+Two notable brands contain incredibly high levels of pesticides contamination.
+Both had surpassed the set limits, which stand at 0.5 micrograms of lead for each gram.